LagunaLabM/iam-labs/Lab07-Access-Packages/README.md

 ### 4. Create the Access Package

 A new Access Package named **Finance Application Access** was created inside the Finance catalog.
-This package will be used to manage access to the application through Identity Governance.
+This package will be used to manage access to the Finance application through Microsoft Entra Entitlement Management.

 ![04-create-access-package](images/04-create-access-package.png)